Pers8/obsidian-files/Comparison between King Lear and HouseBoy.md

 ### Figurative Devices

-Both King Lear and House Boy use figurative devices to convey ther
+Both King Lear and House Boy use figurative devices to convey their themes and messages.
+In King Lear, Shakespeare makes use of metaphor, similis and other figure of speech to